Roast (comedy): Dean Martin's Celebrity Roasts

-Comedy Central
+Comedy Central Roasts

-From 1998 to 2002, the cable channel Comedy Central produced and broadcast the annual roast of the New York Friars Club, with roasts of the celebrities Drew Carey, Jerry Stiller, Rob Reiner, Hugh Hefner, and Chevy Chase.
+From 1998 to 2002, the cable channel Comedy Central produced and broadcast the annual roast of the New York Friars Club, featuring celebrities such as Drew Carey, Jerry Stiller, Rob Reiner, Hugh Hefner, and Chevy Chase.

-Based on the success of these roasts, Comedy Central began hosting their own roasts on an approximately annual basis, under the name Comedy Central Roast.
+Based on the success of these roasts, Comedy Central began hosting their own roasts on a roughly annual basis, under the name Comedy Central Roast.
 The first roastee was Denis Leary in 2003, followed by Jeff Foxworthy, Pamela Anderson, William Shatner, Flavor Flav, Bob Saget, Larry the Cable Guy, Joan Rivers, David Hasselhoff, Donald Trump, Charlie Sheen, Roseanne Barr, James Franco, Justin Bieber, Rob Lowe, Bruce Willis, and Alec Baldwin.

-Comedian Jeff Ross notably gained fame through his participation in the televised Comedy Central roasts, and is frequently referred to as the "Roastmaster General" (a position he in fact holds with the New York Friars' Club).
+Comedian Jeff Ross gained fame through his participation in the televised Comedy Central roasts, and is frequently referred to as the "Roastmaster General", a position he in fact held with the New York Friars Club.

 In 2010, Comedy Central's international affiliates began to produce and air their own local roasts as well.
-Comedy Central New Zealand has aired roasts of Mike King and Murray Mexted, Comedy Central Africa has aired roasts of Steve Hofmeyr, Kenny Kunene, Somizi Mhlongo, AKA and Khanyi Mbau, Comedy Central Latin America has aired a roast of Héctor Suárez, Comedy Central Spain has aired roasts of Santiago Segura, El Gran Wyoming, and José Mota, and Comedy Central Netherlands has aired roasts of Gordon (which was the highest-watched broadcast in the history of the channel), Giel Beelen, Johnny de Mol, Ali B and Hans Klok.
+Comedy Central New Zealand has aired roasts of Mike King and Murray Mexted; Comedy Central Africa has aired roasts of Steve Hofmeyr, Kenny Kunene, Somizi Mhlongo, AKA, and Khanyi Mbau; Comedy Central Latin America has aired a roast of Héctor Suárez; Comedy Central Spain has aired roasts of Santiago Segura, El Gran Wyoming, and José Mota; and Comedy Central Netherlands has aired roasts of Gordon (which was the highest-watched broadcast in the history of the channel), Giel Beelen, Johnny de Mol, Ali B, and Hans Klok.

 Other televised roasts in the United States

 The fourth (and final) episode of The Richard Pryor Show in 1977 was a roast of host Richard Pryor.

-Playboy produced one roast in 1986, of Tommy Chong, which aired on the Playboy Channel.
+Playboy produced one roast in 1986 of Tommy Chong that aired on the Playboy Channel.

-Basketball player Shaquille O'Neal produced two editions of his Shaq's All Star Comedy Roast: of himself in 2002, and of Emmitt Smith in 2003.
+Basketball player Shaquille O'Neal produced two editions of his Shaq's All Star Comedy Roast: of himself in 2002 and of Emmitt Smith in 2003.

-The cable channel MTV produced one roast in 2003, of Carson Daly, which was billed as the MTV Bash.
+In 2003, the cable channel MTV produced a roast of Carson Daly, which was billed as the MTV Bash.

-The cable channel TBS produced one roast in 2008, of Cheech & Chong, which was billed as Cheech & Chong: Roasted.
+The cable channel TBS produced a roast in 2008 of Cheech & Chong, which was billed as Cheech & Chong: Roasted.

-The cable channel A&E produced one roast in 2008, of Gene Simmons.
+The cable channel A&E also produced a roast in 2008, which was of Gene Simmons.

-The magazine Guitar World organized three "Rock & Roll Roasts" from 2012 to 2014, of musicians Zakk Wylde, Dee Snider, and Corey Taylor.
+The magazine Guitar World organized three "Rock & Roll Roasts" from 2012 to 2014.
+They were of musicians Zakk Wylde, Dee Snider, and Corey Taylor.

-A Friars Club roast of Terry Bradshaw was broadcast on ESPN2 in 2015.
+A Friars Club roast of Terry Bradshaw was aired on ESPN2 in 2015.

 The cable channel Fusion aired a roast of Snoop Dogg in 2016, billed as the Snoop Dogg Smokeout.